PaNOSC-ViNYL/McStasScript/README.md

     my_source.focus_xw = 0.05
     my_source.focus_yh = 0.05

-A monitor is added as well to get data out of the simulation
+A monitor is added as well to get data out of the simulation (few bins so it is easy to print the results)

     PSD = my_instrument.add_component("PSD", "PSD_monitor", AT=[0,0,1], RELATIVE="source")
     PSD.xwidth = 0.1
     PSD.yheight = 0.1
-    PSD.nx = 200
+    PSD.nx = 5
-    PSD.ny = 200
+    PSD.ny = 5
     PSD.filename = "\"PSD.dat\""

 This simple simulation can be executed from the